signetlabdei/lorawan/README.md

 - `complete-network-example`
 - `network-server-example`

-Examples can be run via the `./ns3 run example-name` command.
+Examples can be run via the `./ns3 run example-name` command (refer to `./ns3 run --help` for more options).

 ## Contributing ##